SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/03-Visitors.md

 In the previous Chapter we have seen how to create and manipulate AST nodes.
-The `RBParser` class implements a parser of expressions and methods that returns AST nodes for the text given as argument.
+The `Parser` class implements a parser of expressions and methods that returns AST nodes for the text given as an argument.
 With the AST manipulation methods we have seen before, we can already write queries on an AST.
 For example, counting the number of message-sends in an AST is as simple as the following loop.